 9. Painting the Wheel Hubs

-Section by section fine detailing is now undertaken.
-The wheels, which consist of a high level of concentric detail in their metal hubs, will serve as a start: Lock Transparent Pixels on the wheel mask and add some simple color detail to the underside of the tire, then use the shape tool to create a grey circle the size of the central hub.
-Next, duplicate the circle, recolor it near-black and resize it to match what would be the first outer ring of the hub.
-Next, duplicate this circle one more time and very slightly resize it until it sits just inside the previous dark circle.
-Press CMD/CTRL and click the small preview image of the circle in the Layer Palette, which will create a selection border around it.
-Leaving that selection border in place delete the layer the border was derived from and then select the layer just below it; the slightly larger dark circle.
-Now press delete on the keyboard, leaving only a ring behind.
+Control-click the small preview image of the circle in the Layer panel, which will create a selection border around it.
+Leaving that selection border in place, delete the layer the border was derived from and then select the layer just below it: the slightly larger dark circle.
+Now press Delete on the keyboard, leaving only a ring behind.
 Repeat this process until all rings shown on the references are accounted for.

 With these rings in place, lock the layers that constitute the hub (below the dark rings) and use a soft round brush to add simple weathering, and shadows where the hub meets the wheel fairing.